 - a.
-We expect to maintain our 100% response rate by continuing to work with our Tier 1 supply base to increase their knowledge and awareness, assisting with their communication further into the supply chain: - b.
+We continue to strive to maintain our 100% response rate by working with our Tier I supply base to increase their knowledge and awareness, assisting with their communication further into the supply chain; - b.
 We will continue to engage with suppliers and direct them to training resources; - c.
 We require suppliers to establish an alternative source of 3TG that does not support conflict if we discover they are procuring those minerals from non-conflict free smelters or refiners; and - d.
 We support and will continue to support, through our membership with AIAG and relevant trade associations, the goal of improving best practices and building leverage over the supply chain in accordance with the OECD Guidance.